Princeton-CDH/lenape-timetree/content/_index.md

 ---
 title: Lunaapahkiing Princeton Timetree
+description: |
+  Relations, Removals, Resurgence.
-description: An interactive visualization of the interwoven histories of Lunaapahkiing, “the land of the Delaware Lenape,” and the unceded lands of the Princeton University campus.
+  An interactive visualization of the interwoven histories of Lunaapahkiing, “the land of the Delaware Lenape,” and the unceded lands of the Princeton University campus.
 ---

 <span lang="umu">**Wiingu-neew**</span> (happy to see you)[^1]